 Classic Cuba Tour Itinerary

 Cuba is one of the most enchanting and captivating countries in the world, a pulsating and multifaceted blend of history, music, dance, gracious people and vibrant island culture.
-Join photographer Daryl Hawk on this unique opportunity to engage with the Cuban people and to discover the allure that is Cuba through your lens.
+Join photographer Daryl Hawk on this unique opportunity to engage with the Cuban people and to discover the allure that is Cuba.

-Check-in at boutique, privately owned hotels.
+Check-in at one of our privately owned boutique hotels, La Posada de Chacon or Fresko Habana.
 Originally deemed “casas particulares”, the idea by the Cuban government was to allow small steps in the private sector.
 Over the past decade, there has been an influx of privately run hotels/bed and breakfasts, that not only helped solve the demand issue for tourism, yet offered charming experiences and equal to better caliber lodging options than traditional hotels on the island.

 Orientation with local guide.
 Discuss the week ahead as well logistical issues such as changing money and other cultural norms.